-Are you curious about Hawaii and what the islands are known for?
+Are you curious about Hawaii and what is Hawaii most known for?
 Keep scrolling to find out 23 things associated with Hawaii you might not realize.

-This list of things associated with Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things associated with Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The Hawaiian islands are one of the most popular destinations in the world.
 It’s also a great place to take your kids on vacation.
 It’s the only state in America where you can see active volcanoes, lush rainforests, and beautiful beaches all in one day!